ebrook27/ebrook27.github.io/_pages/cv.md

 ---

-## Teaching & Communication
-University of Tennessee, Knoxville
+## Teaching - University of Tennessee, Knoxville
-Instructor of Record:
-- **Finite Mathematics** — 3 semesters
-- **Statistical Reasoning** — 1 academic year
+**Instructor of Record**: Finite Mathematics (3 semesters), Statistical Reasoning (2 semesters)

+- Delivered full-course instruction for introductory quantitative courses, emphasizing interpretation and real-world application.
+- Designed exams and assignments to assess applied quantitative reasoning.
+- Provided individualized support through office hours and written feedback.
+- Managed grading, accommodations, and course logistics with consistency and transparency.

 Consistently received strong student evaluations, with emphasis on clarity, interpretation, and communication of quantitative concepts to non-technical audiences.